 Native Plant: Trumpet Honeysuckle

 People are usually attracted to Japanese honeysuckle not for the brilliance of its blooms, but for their strong fragrance.
-Those who want a similarly sweetly scented vine should consider natives such as Trumpet honeysuckle (Lonicera sempervirens), Carolina jasmine (Gelsemium sempervirens), or leather flower (Clematis viorna).
+Those who want a similarly sweet-scented vine should consider natives such as Trumpet honeysuckle (Lonicera sempervirens), Carolina jasmine (Gelsemium sempervirens), or leather flower (Clematis viorna).

 3. Invasive: Purple Loosestrife